Install Cisco Catalyst 8000V in VMware ESXi Environment

 You can add custom properties to your Cisco Catalyst 8000V instance based on the Cisco IOS XE CLI commands using the vSphere GUI.
 You can add these properties either before or after you boot the Cisco Catalyst 8000V instance.
 If you set these custom properties after you boot the Cisco Catalyst 8000V instance, you must reload the router or power-cycle the VM for the properties settings to take effect.

-To edit the vApp options to add the custom Cisco Catalyst 8000V properties, do the following:
+To edit the vApp options to add the custom Cisco Catalyst 8000V properties, perform these steps.

 Procedure